opnfv/samplevnf/docs/testing/user/userguide/02-methodology.rst

 +-----------------+---------------------------------------------------------------+

-.. note:: The description in this OPNFV document is intended as a reference for users to understand the scope of the SampleVNF Project and the deliverables of the SampleVNF framework.
+.. note:: The description in this OPNFV document is intended as a reference for users to execute the benchmarking.
 For complete description of the methodology, please refer to the ETSI document.